snabbco/snabb/src/program/snabbvmx/doc/README.install.md

 ## SnabbVMX tools

-SnabbVMX program (**program/snabbvmx/**) features a series of subcommands or tools:
+The SnabbVMX program (**program/snabbvmx/**) features a series of subcommands or tools:

-- **check**: Used to verify the correctness of the lwAFTR logic.
+- **check**: Verifies the correctness of the lwAFTR logic.
-- **nexthop**: Used to retrieve the nexthop cached values (available in shared memory).
+- **nexthop**: Retrieves the nexthop cached values (available in shared memory).
-- **query**: Used to check out the counter values of a running SnabbVMX instance.
+- **query**: Checks out the counter values of a running SnabbVMX instance.
 - **lwaftr**: Main program.
-Set ups SnabbVMX network design and runs it.
+Sets up the SnabbVMX network design and runs it.
 - **top**: Similar to Snabb's top.
 Prints out Gb and Mpps in IPv4 and IPv6 interfaces.
 Includes reports about counters and ingress-packet-drops.

 There is an additional program in snabb called **packetblaster**.
 Packetblaster includes a *lwaftr* mode.
 This mode is very useful to generate live traffic matching